aaron-631/ReconForge/README.md

 ## 🎯 Advanced & Unique Features

-ReconForge v19.0 isn't just a bash wrapper — it's a thoughtfully engineered recon assistant built for high signal, low noise, and operational precision.
-This section highlights the features that make it **stand apart from typical recon scripts**:

 ### 🧠 Intelligent FFUF Calibration

 Before directory or subdomain fuzzing, ReconForge probes a random, likely non-existent URL path.
 If the target returns a non-standard 404 or wildcard DNS is detected, it auto-tunes FFUF filters using response code (`-fc`), response size (`-fs`), and word count (`-fw`).
 This **minimizes false positives** and improves scan accuracy.

 ### 🎭 Randomized User-Agent Rotation

 To reduce detection by WAFs and basic rate-limiting systems, ReconForge rotates through a curated list of realistic User-Agent strings (e.g., Chrome, Firefox, Safari) for tools like `curl`, `ffuf`, and `WhatWeb`.
-This adds stealth and blends enumeration traffic into normal web logs.

-### 📜 Structured JSON Parsing with jq
+### 📜 Structured JSON Parsing with `jq`

-All `ffuf` results are captured in structured JSON format and parsed using `jq`.
-This enables:
+All `ffuf` results are captured in structured JSON format and parsed using `jq`, enabling:

 * Clean reporting of discovered directories and subdomains
 * Easy integration with external analysis pipelines or dashboards